 It’s also important to think of how easy it will be to use the rack you get.
 You don’t want one that’ll give you a headache every time you try to mount your bike on it.
 Simplicity always rules.

 Some racks are more convenient to use and install than others.
-For example, getting to your vehicle’s trunk while a trunk mounted rack is installed is a huge pain.
-That isn’t a problem when your hitch rack allows you to angle down the bikes, freeing up your trunk.
+For example, getting to your vehicle’s trunk with a trunk-mounted rack can be inconvenient.
+That isn’t a problem with a hitch rack which allows you to angle down the bikes, freeing up your trunk.
 Think about how often you’ll be using your bike rack, and pick the type that will be the easiest to use.

 Sturdiness and Stability

 This is one of the most important things to look out for.
-You need to have a rack that’s stable and holds in place.
+You want a rack that’s stable and holds the bikes in place.
 The last thing you want is a swaying bike on a highway!
 Sturdiness is another thing to take into consideration.
 You want a rack that will last for years.
 Thus, look for one made from heavy-duty materials for added durability.

 Padded Security Points